Plaid 'will pay' for claimants' calls

 Labour leader Jeremy Corbyn tackled Theresa May on the issue of the 0345 helpline at Prime Minister's Questions on Wednesday, saying it was costing some of the nation's poorest people 55p a minute to call on a mobile phone.

+In a joint statement on Thursday, Plaid MPs Hywel Williams and Liz Saville Roberts said their constituency offices in the Gwynedd towns of Caernarfon and Dolgellau respectively would be available for claimants to make such calls on the party's phones.

-In a joint statement, Plaid MPs Mr Williams and Ms Saville Roberts said it was "shocking that those trying to claim universal credit face being charged for the privilege of simply speaking to someone about their claim".
+"It is shocking that those trying to claim universal credit face being charged for the privilege of simply speaking to someone about their claim," the MPs for Arfon and Dwyfor Meirionnydd said.

-"Notwithstanding the barriers already faced by many claimants, such as spiralling debts, homelessness and evictions, charging people who are broke to find out the status of their claim is absurd," they said.
+"Notwithstanding the barriers already faced by many claimants, such as spiralling debts, homelessness and evictions, charging people who are broke to find out the status of their claim is absurd.

-"Also, it is usually poorer households who are least likely to have reliable access to the internet, so the high cost of calling about universal credit is likely to hit them hardest."

 "I hope they will drop this outrageous charge as soon as possible."

-Mr Williams - MP for Arfon - and Ms Saville Roberts in Dwyfor Meirionnydd have said constituents can visit their offices in Caernarfon and Dolgellau respectively and use their phones free of charge.

-On Friday, Plaid Cymru said all its politicians would allow claimants to make such calls from their constituency offices.
+On Friday, Plaid leader Leanne Wood said all the party's MPs and assembly members would allow claimants to call the helpline from their constituency offices.

+"The roll-out of the universal credit has caused untold misery for the thousands of people who have already faced receiving their payments late or not at all," she said.

+"The revelation that the Tory UK Government is charging people 55p a minute just to call the universal credit helpline adds insult to injury.

 A DWP spokeswoman said: "Applications for universal credit are made online and claimants then arrange their first appointment with their work coach over the phone.